PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 pushing, keep composite return values outside the integer mapping store and select the next mapping family with the 128-phase cap in view.
 Never create, update, or reopen a pull request.

+## Layout pass-set 1 quantized cleanup characterization

+The next family is restricted to the three consecutive quantized mapping results in the first layout pass-set: quantized PReLU, Dequantize→TransposeConv →Quantize, and quantized Reshape cleanup.
+They share the existing layout guard, have explicit bounded integer schemas, and have no defaults or consumers.
+Composite attention/QDQ results on both sides are excluded.

+The contract fixes owner arguments and keywords, adjacency, composite boundaries, guard, and absence of loads.
+Its strict expected failure requires three `cleanup.layout_pass_set_1.*` quantized records.

+Validation completed sequentially under core-only `uv`: the characterization and existing owner/schema contracts are `7 passed, 1 xfailed in 0.83s`; Ruff, bytecode compilation, and whitespace checks pass.
+No production source changed.

+Commit and push this characterization before replacing only the three mapping destinations.
+Preserve the outer guard and composite boundaries.
+Update the three multi-occurrence owner contracts and bounded-store inventory, then validate, document, commit, and push.
+Never create, update, or reopen a pull request.